 And the rest is history, folks.
 I love my smart wife!

-If you took your time and followed the process, the dry cured bacon will last several months at room temperature.
-I plan on dividing the belly into sections and freeze all but one part for immediate use and save the rest for future outdoor adventures… if it doesn’t get eaten beforehand.
+If you took your time and followed the process, the dry-cured bacon will last several months at room temperature.
+I plan on dividing the belly into sections freezing all but one part for immediate use and saving the rest for future outdoor adventures… if it doesn’t get eaten beforehand.

 Now go enjoy the intense flavor of your homemade bacon over a campfire!
 Or your kitchen.
 Or anywhere you can!